Eurovision Young Musicians 1984

-The Eurovision Young Musicians 1984 was the second edition of the Eurovision Young Musicians, held at the Victoria Hall in Geneva, Switzerland, on 22 May 1984.
-Organised by the European Broadcasting Union (EBU) and host broadcaster the Swiss Broadcasting Corporation (SRG SSR), musicians who could be no older than 19 years of age, from seven countries participated in the televised final hosted by Georges Kleinmann.
-They were all accompanied by the Roman Swiss Orchestra, conducted by Horst Stein. and the made their début, while withdrew from competition.
+Eurovision Young Musicians 1984 was the 2nd edition of Eurovision Young Musicians, held on 22 May 1984 at the Victoria Hall in Geneva, Switzerland, and presented by Georges Kleinmann.
+It was organised by the European Broadcasting Union (EBU) and host broadcaster Télévision suisse romande (TSR) on behalf of the Swiss Broadcasting Corporation (SRG SSR).
+The Roman Swiss Orchestra, conducted by Horst Stein accompanied all competing performers.

+Seven musicians representing ten countries participated in the contest.
+Musicians could not be older than 19 years of age.
+The Netherlands made its début.
+Finland, which also appeared on stage for the first time, as the previous year it was represented by Norway, jointly represented Denmark, Norway, Finland, and Sweden.

-The Netherlands's Isabelle van Keulen won the contest, with Finland and the placing second and third respectively.
+The winner was violinist Isabelle van Keulen representing the Netherlands, with pianist Olli Mustonen representing Finland placing second, and clarinetist Emma Johnson representing the United Kingdom placing third.

 Location

 Victoria Hall, Geneva.
-Venue of the Eurovision Young Musicians 1984.
+Venue of Eurovision Young Musicians 1984.

-The Victoria Hall in Geneva, Switzerland, was the host venue for the 1984 edition of the Eurovision Young Musicians.
+The Victoria Hall in Geneva, Switzerland, was the host venue for the 1984 edition of Eurovision Young Musicians.

 The concert hall located in downtown Geneva was built between 1891 and 1894 by the architect John Camoletti and financed by the consul of England, Daniel Fitzgerald Packenham Barton, who dedicated it to Queen Victoria and gave it to the city of Geneva.
 Currently, the Victoria Hall is mostly used for classical music performances.